In this tutorial, we will learn how to integrate Applivery with your Azure Active Directory through SAML. Please follow carefully the next steps:

 Go back to Applivery Dashboard > SAML Provider screen (same as in Step 1 of this tutorial) and upload the Federation Metadata XML file under the Step 2.
 Then click Save changes.

 Step 3 - Test it out

 And that’s it!
 Now that you have both ends (Azure & Applivery) connected, you can Add some authorized users to Azure (going to Users and groups under the SSO Application) and then navigate to your App Store URL and try to login with an authorized user.

 Azure is one of these IdP that do not send the real group name to Applivery on each authentication.
 Instead it sends the Group ID.

-You can do that from the Settings (gear button) of each SAML configuration using key/value pairs .Applivery will automatically discover new groups from each authentication and will add them to the list.
+You can do that from the Configuration button of each SAML configuration using key/value pairs .Applivery will automatically discover new groups from each authentication and will add them to the list.
 However you can map them out upfront if you know the IDs.

 In order to start sending the Security Groups to Applivery, you have to go to your Azure Portal and go to User Attributes & Claims section.
 Make sure